 So, wild animal prey are free and lions are only so cruel as their nature demands, nor do they have any alternatives.
 That right there is the very definition of veganism.

-Modern human beings on the other hand treat other animals as chattel property, are cruel to them when we know that’s not fair, and have alternatives in most cases.
+Modern human beings on the other hand treat many other animals as chattel property, are often cruel to them when we don’t need to be andwe have alternatives to using animals in most cases.
 Most modern humans are not living consistently with the aims of veganism, so in a very real way we can say that even lions are more vegan than the average consumer.

 OK, that’s all a bit far-fetched, I know.
 I use this little story to illustrate something about veganism – that as modern people, we have the capacity to make much fairer choices for other animals.
 Lions do what they must and they fit into their world.
 We often just do what we want and bend the rest of the world to our whims.
 All veganism is saying is be more like the lions – keep other animals free and don’t be any more cruel to them than we have to be.